 Relax your grip on the base of your goat's teats and repeat this procedure when milking by hand.

-If your goat's teats are too small, you can try the stripping technique which is closing your fingers around the teats and then sliding your fingers down the teats to push the milk out.
+If your goat's teats are too small, you can then try the stripping technique which is closing your fingers around the teats and then sliding your fingers down the teats to push the milk out.

-And when you see a noticeable lack of milk or udder shrinkage, it is probably time to stop milking.
+When you see a noticeable lack of milk or udder shrinkage, it is probably time to stop milking.

 Even the young can be involved with milking a goat.
 Since a mature doe typically weighs between 120 to 200 pounds, they're much easier to handle than a gigantic cow.